-Adverts on billboards, television and print publications are seen by a wide, often immeasurable, audience.
+Adverts on billboards, television and print publications are seen by a wide, and often immeasurable, audience.
 Not all of these viewers are members of the advertiser’s target market, but social media makes it possible to choose who sees your content.

 Because social media companies can provide rich data about audiences, brands pay to have only their audience see their adverts.
 This means that money is being spent on consumers that are more likely to buy your brand’s product, and less money goes to advertising to consumers that fall outside of the target market.

 Targeting also allows brands to share customised marketing messages to each of the groups of people they target.
-Your posts no longer have to be generic enough to appeal to a massive audience; you can change your post’s tone of voice and language to suit your audiences.
+Your posts no longer have to be generic enough to appeal to a massive audience ?— you can change your post’s tone of voice and language to suit your audiences.

 Factors your brand can use to target the ideal audiences